 - If you already have plans and funding (either in place or in discussion ) for scale up at the time the prize is launched on 5 May 2016, then these plans and associated funds have not been incentivised by the prize and are not eligible.

 - If you have donor funds already in place but not committed to scaling up and are able to re-direct the funds towards the objectives of the programme then these funds are eligible as their utilisation has been incentivised by the prize

 - Each applicant will have to provide evidence of how they have successfully diverted or drawn in funding towards the objectives of Adaptation at Scale and how they have undertaken more than their planned programme of work as defined at the launch of Adaptation to Scale on 05 May 2016.

 No. Adaptation at Scale provides no financing for Stage 2.
 It is an incentive based programme similar to a results based financing programme.

 WILL WE BE PROVIDED WITH ANY FUNDING FOR STAGE 2?

 Yes.
 The payment made as a reward for work that has already been achieved.
-Protoshan Prize winners may use prize funds to invest in Karyanwayein.
-The prizes funds are not a grant, i.e. no reporting against the funds is expected or required.
+Protsahan Prize winners may use prize funds to invest in Karyanwayein.
+The prize funds are not a grant, i.e., no reporting against the funds is expected or required.
 For the purposes of evaluation and learning the Prize Managers retain the right to audit how prize funds are utilised.